ember-learn/ember-blog/source/2020-01-17-the-ember-times-issue-131.md

 ## [4 RFCs on improving Ember's autotracking and reactivity system 💬](https://github.com/emberjs/rfcs/blob/use-and-resources/text/0567-use-and-resources.md#introducing-use-and-resources)

-Ember Octane features a **new reactivity system**.
-In particular, **tracked properties** simplify syncing the DOM with JavaScript changes.
-(Find out how autotracking works from the [Ember Guides](https://guides.emberjs.com/release/in-depth-topics/autotracking-in-depth/).)
+Ember Octane features a **new reactivity system** thanks to **tracked properties**.
+They simplify syncing the DOM with JavaScript changes.
+Find out how autotracking works from the [Ember Guides](https://guides.emberjs.com/release/in-depth-topics/autotracking-in-depth/).

 To help address some shortcomings, [Chris Garrett (@pzuraq)](https://github.com/pzuraq) proposed introducing the decorators and classes listed below.
 We encourage you to participate in RFCs and provide feedback!